George Flamank

-George H. Flamank (1904 – January 29, 1987) was an American football and basketball player and coach.
+George H. Flamank (1904 – January 29, 1987) was an American college football and college basketball player and coach.

+Career

 He served as the head football coach (1930–1931) and head men's basketball coach (1930–1932) at Southeast Missouri State University.
 Flamank was a standout athlete at the University of Missouri.

 Flamank was born in Chicago and raised in St. Joseph, Missouri, where graduated from Benton High School in 1924.
 He later coached football and basketball at Stanberry High School in Stanberry, Missouri, leading his football team to a undefeated season in 1951.
 Flamank was also the mayor of Albany, Missouri.
 He died on January 29, 1987, at hospital in Columbia, Missouri.